-A bowl of vegan ramen with chopsticks. this Recipe
+A bowl of vegan french onion ramen noodle soup with chopsticks.

 Start by gathering your ingredients, prepping them and placing them in bowls so they are all ready to go.